alipay/global-open-sdk-java/README.md

 ```

+#### 4、For base64

-#### 4、For compatibility with lower version of Java JDK, signatureTool provided a base64 encryptor DefaultBase64Encryptor by default.
+For compatibility with lower version of Java JDK, signatureTool provided a base64 encryptor DefaultBase64Encryptor by default.

 ```
 public class DefaultBase64Encryptor implements Base64Encryptor{